drawers/abecedary/README.md

 }
 ```

-It's often not clear for new devs where to put their new entry:
+In the case where order is meaningless, it's tempting just to add new entries
+as they arrive (chronological order).
+This can work in small codebases, but in
+larger codebases it can cause problems:

-* Chronological can lead to more merge conflicts where two devs want to land their new entry
+* Appending to the end of the file can generate merge conflicts when two developers
-  at the end of the file at the same time.
+attempt to land their new entry at the end of the file at a similar time
-* Re-orderings often make for a noisy diff and can create
-  a burden for teams who have more stake in the code quality of the enum file.
+* There might be a team who has more of a vested interest in the enum through using it more
-* Insisting on alphabetical order everywhere can be dangerous when there are enums parsed
+frequently.
+In this case, it's much easier for them to read the file if it maintains
+some other kind of order.
+* Post-hoc re-orderings after the file has reached some tipping point can generate a noisy diff

+Lexicographic order (alphabetical order) is the most natural choice where we want to locate
+an entry within a long list.
+But we can't insist on it everywhere because of cases
+like `enum class Planet` where the entry order is meaningful.
+It's especially dangerous
-  from ordinals sent over the wire.
+to reorder when enums are parsed from an ordinal sent over the wire.

 Abecedary is a static analysis tool that lets you choose which enums you want to maintain
 alphabetical